 2. Choose reliable online platforms

-Opting for remote learning is necessary to avoid interruptions of classes.
+Opting for remote learning is necessary to avoid interruptions in classes.
 For this reason, as educators, we have to choose the best online learning platforms that work well for our students.

 Into the bargain, schools have to be extra careful to choose which among the online platforms best support student learning.
 Aside from the extreme need for us to rethink our teaching pedagogies to make fit the situation, we have to consider the platforms recommended by the school administration.